 Common ☑ Documented vision, purpose, values and objectives.
-Child Protection Support Services ☑ The vision, purpose, values and objectives promote the safe care and connection of Aboriginal and Torres Strait Islander children and young people, including the Additional principles for Aboriginal and Torres Strait Islander Children (section 5C Child Protection Act 1999).
-Families The vision, purpose, values, objectives and strategies support the: requirements set out in the Service Agreement - Funding and Service Details, including the Families Investment Specification and relevant service guidelines6 safe care and connection of Aboriginal and Torres Strait Islander children and young people, including the Additional principles for Aboriginal and Torres Strait Islander Children (section 5C Child Protection Act 1999).
-Domestic & Family Violence ☑ The vision, purpose, values, objectives and strategies support the requirements, set out in the Service Agreement - Funding and Service Details, including the Domestic and Family Violence Investment Specification and relevant practice standards and guidelines 7 .
-Individuals ☑ The vision, purpose, values, objectives and strategies support the requirements, set out in the Service Agreement - Funding and Service Details, including the Individuals Investment Specification and relevant service guidelines 8 .
+Child Protection Support Services ☑ The vision, purpose, values and objectives promote the safe care and connection of Aboriginal and Torres Strait Islander children and young people, including the Additional principles for Aboriginal and Torres Strait Islander Children (section 5C Child Protection Act 1999). ☐ The vision, purpose, values, objectives and strategies support the: Families requirements set out in the Service Agreement - Funding and Service Details, including the Families Investment Specification and relevant service guidelines safe care and connection of Aboriginal and Torres Strait Islander children and young people, including the Additional principles for Aboriginal and Torres Strait Islander Children (section 5C Child Protection Act 1999).
+Domestic & Family Violence ☑ The vision, purpose, values, objectives and strategies support the requirements, set out in the Service Agreement - Funding and Service Details, including the Domestic and Family Violence Support Services Investment Specification and relevant practice standards and guidelines .
+Sexual Violence & Women's Support ☑ The structure, purpose, vision and values, objectives and strategies support the requirements, set out in the Service Agreement - Funding and Service Details, including the Sexual Violence and Women's Support Services Investment Specification and relevant service guidelines .

-6 As relevant to the services being provided, includes the Family and Child Connect (FACC) Service Model, Guidelines and the Intensive Family Support (IFS) Service Model and Guidelines and the Assessment and Service Connect Operational Policy Guidelines.
+&lt;sup>6 As relevant to the services being provided, includes the Family and Child Connect (FACC) Service Model, Guidelines and the Intensive Family Support (IFS) Service Model and Guidelines and the Assessment and Service Connect Operational Policy Guidelines.

-7 As relevant to the services being provided including Practice Standards for Working with Women Affected by Domestic and Family Violence, and Domestic and Family Violence Information Sharing Guidelines.
+&lt;sup>7 As relevant to the services being provided including Practice Standards for Working with Women Affected by Domestic and Family Violence, and Domestic and Family Violence Information Sharing Guidelines.

-8 For Sexual Violence Services, Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault
+&lt;sup>8 For Sexual Violence Services, Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault

-Disability Services ☐ The organisation's purpose and objectives are consistent with, and support the principles and obligations set out in the Disability Services Act 2006 .
+Individuals ☑ The vision, purpose, values, objectives and strategies support the requirements, set out in the Service Agreement - Funding and Service Details, including the Individuals Investment Specification and relevant service guidelines .
+Disability Services ☐ The organisation's purpose and objectives are consistent with, and support the principles and obligations set out in the Disability Services Act 2006.
 Suggestions of Evidence Strategic, business and/or operational plans Risk management plan Client service charter Vision and values statement Members of the Board/governing body can describe the vision, purpose and values of the organisation.